Burnt Non Stick Pan

 See Also: Best Over The Range Microwave For The Kitchen With A Class

-For the general maintenance and cleaning of non stick pans, these guides can help you as well:
+For the general maintenance and cleaning of non stick pans, this guide can help you as well:

 1. Allow the pan to cool from the cooking heat, at least to a point where you can touch the pan.